-We are building an Open Dissemination System called Thoth, which enables presses to manage the metadata for their open access books and to export it in a number of different formats to various platforms, catalogues and other dissemination channels.
-This will make the books more discoverable, and embed open standards at the heart of their dissemination.
+We have built Thoth Open Metadata, an open metadata management and dissemination system that enables presses to manage the metadata for their open access books and to export it in a number of different formats to various platforms, catalogues and other dissemination channels.
+This makes their books more discoverable, and embeds open standards at the heart of the dissemination of open access titles.
 Thoth is Open Source software that produces open (CC-0) metadata, and it includes an open API for anyone interested in our data to use.

 Thoth is already being used by a number of publishers (including OBP) to manage metadata; it also underlies our catalogue on this website, as well as the catalogues of the Open Book Collective and the ScholarLed collective.